-As a part of The Resource Library for Art Teachers, I have developed a bundle of aesthetics lessons, complete with lesson plans, PowerPoints, ready-to-use editable student activity sheet handouts, artwork questioning strategies, and assessment questions.
+As a part of The Resource Library for Art Teachers, I have developed a bundle of art and aesthetics lessons, complete with lesson plans, PowerPoints, ready-to-use editable student activity sheet handouts, artwork questioning strategies, and assessment questions.

 Aesthetics is the philosophy of art.
 Every time you say “My kid could have done that!” in a museum, you are engaging in an aesthetics discussion worthy of the great philosophers.